Saturday July 8 2017

 Some Implications of the ‘Foot’ ‘Scope Project

-For example, the long time reviewer of telescopes, Ed Ting, provided an in depth review of the Discovery 12.5 inch f/5 Dob in the November 2003 issue of Sky and Telescope Magazine.
+For example, a long time reviewer of telescopes provided an in depth review of the Discovery 12.5 inch f/5 Dob in the November 2003 issue of Sky and Telescope Magazine.
 In that review he states that big Dobs are not always the best choice for double star observing.
 He writes:

 A large Dobsonian is not always the first choice for double star observing; the scope is often too bulky to track at the high powers necessary to split close doubles.
 Nevertheless, I ran some tests with the 12.5 inch PDHQ.
 The well known stars Mizar and Polaris were easy, as were the Double Double in Lyra.
 I was also able to split Alpha Herculis, which has a relatively easy separation of 4.6 arcseconds but is made somewhat difficult by the mgnitude difference (3.5 and 5.4) between its components.
 But despite repeated tries, I never did split Delta Cygni, an even tougher target with 2.2 arcseconds separating its 2.9 and 6.3 magnitude components.

-While there is no other indication from the same review that there was anything untoward about the optics in this telescope, what does seem odd is that Ting never managed to split the relatively easy pair, Delta Cygni.
+While there is no other indication from the same review that there was anything untoward about the optics in this telescope, what does seem odd is that he never managed to split the relatively easy pair, Delta Cygni.
 This would indicate to me that his seeing conditions were just not up to scratch for this task.
 The 12.5 inch ought to have done far better if his conditions were in any way decent.
-Thus, and with all due respect to Mr. Ting, reports like this must be taken with a pinch of salt.
+Thus, and with all due respect to the tester, reports like this must be taken with a pinch of salt.

 Time: 22:45 BST: Looking promising again tonight!
 Yeehaw!
 I have just come in from a quick test on Epsilon Bootis with the 12 inch telescope and managed an excellent split at 254x.
 Midgees biting like mad though.
 More cloud tonight but some good clear spells presenting themselves.